apache/gravitino/docs/glossary.md

 ## Gravitino

 - A open source software platform created by Datastrato for high-performance, geo-distributed, and federated metadata lake.
 Designed to manage metadata directly in different sources, types, and regions, providing unified metadata access for data and AI assets.

+## Gravitino Configuration File (gravitino.conf)

+- The configuration file for the Gravitino server, located in the conf directory.
+It follows the standard property file format and contains settings for the Gravitino server.

 ## Hashes